LagrangianOceanLab/GettingStarted/README.md

 ssh -Y ONID@hpc.cqls.oregonstate.edu
 ```

-Your home directory should include soft links to our storage spaces, `Garwood_Lab` and `lol_scratch` (see next section).
+Your home directory should include soft links to our storage spaces, `Lol_Lab` and `lol_scratch` (see next section).

 ## Storage spaces \& workflow
 Our group has access to the following two storage spaces:
-- `Garwood_Lab` which is backed up in two locations with daily (?) snapshots but has a slow connection to our network
+- `Lol_Lab` which is backed up in two locations with daily (?) snapshots but has a slow connection to our network
 - `lol_scratch` which is <u>not</u> backed up but has a faster connection to our network

-The recommended workflow is to run simulations reading \& writing to `lol_scratch` and copy all output files to `Garwood_Lab` once the simulation has completed and we are satisfied that the files need to be kept.
-Input files should be stored on `Garwood_Lab` and copied on `lol_scratch` when they are actively used.
+The recommended workflow is to run simulations reading \& writing to `lol_scratch` and copy all output files to `Lol_Lab` once the simulation has completed and we are satisfied that the files need to be kept.
+Input files should be stored on `Lol_Lab` and copied on `lol_scratch` when they are actively used.

 Although visualizations often do not require the fastest connection, the Jupyter Hub is currently only connected to `lol_scratch`, meaning that the files must be left in that space to be analyzed.
 The structure of our storage is likely to change in the upcoming years.